PTTR: Relational 3D Point Cloud Object Tracking with Transformer

+\textbf{Vision Transformers.} Transformer \cite{vaswani2017attention} was first proposed as an attention-based building block in machine translation to replace the RNN architecture.
+Recently, a number of works \cite{liu2021swin,chu2021twins,carion2020end,zhu2020deformable,xie2021segformer,zhang2021meta,zhang2022accelerating} apply transformer on 2D vision tasks and achieve great success.
+Most of these attempts divide the images into overlapping patches and then regard each patch as a token to further apply the transformer architecture.
 In the 3D domain, PCT \cite{guo2021pct} generates positional embedding using 3D coordinates of points and adopts transformer with an offset attention module to enrich features of points from its local neighborhood.
-Point Transformer \cite{zhao2021point} adopted vectorized self-attention network \cite{zhao2020exploring} for local neighbours and designed a Point Transformer layer that is order invariant to suit point cloud processing. \cite{engel2021point} proposes SortNet to gather spatial information from point clouds, which sorts the points by learned scores to achieve order invariance.
+Point Transformer \cite{zhao2021point} adopted vectorized self-attention network \cite{zhao2020exploring} for local neighbours and designed a Point Transformer layer that is order-invariant to suit point cloud processing. \cite{engel2021point} proposes SortNet to gather spatial information from point clouds, which sorts the points by learned scores to achieve order invariance.
 All of these works focus on shape classification or part segmentation tasks.
 The attention mechanism in transformer offers correlation modeling with global receptive field, which makes it a good candidate for the 3D tracking problem where feature matching is required.
-We propose a novel transformer-based module to utilize the attention mechanism for information aggregation and feature matching.
-To our best knowledge, this is the first work that explores applying transformer to the 3D tracking task.
+We propose a novel transformer-based module to utilize the attention mechanism for feature aggregation and matching.